Protector RWS

-M151 Protector with an M2 heavy machine gun on an M1126 Stryker vehicle.

 The Protector RWS is a remotely controlled weapons station (RWS) that can be mounted to vehicles and stationary platforms.
 It has been in full scale production since December 2001.
 It is manufactured by Kongsberg Defence & Aerospace of Norway.

 Design

 The system consists of a stabilized firing platform, a fire-control system and control grips.
 Several weapons can be mounted to the platform, such as: